10 Best Gaming Laptops for Witchfire

 Summary

-The Dell XPS 17 9720 features an excellent 4K display with AdobeRGB and offers high system performance.
-However, it falls short in terms of graphics performance compared to its predecessor and the cooling is slightly weak overall.
+The Dell XPS 17 9720 is a high-quality laptop with a stunning 4K display and impressive system performance.
+However, it lacks in graphics performance compared to its predecessor and the cooling system is slightly weak.
+Overall, it's a powerful option, but may not meet the needs of demanding graphics-intensive tasks.

 Reviews